library(tidyverse)

 5.1 Code to create beta

 The code below is perhaps uglier than it needs to be, but is designed to get as close as possible to the results of the code in the book.
-Note that I get some differences with beta_monthly
+Note that I get some differences with beta_monthly, but the same values for beta_daily.

 5.2 Analysis of betas